Injured By Fire Department, Police Department, Postal Service, Metro, or Other Government Actors?

 How Can a Government Torts Lawyer Help with My Accident Involving a Government Vehicle?

-Our Los Angeles accident lawyers specialize in Government torts specifically related to auto accidents, motorcycle accidents, left turn motorcycle accidents, truck accident, multi-car accidents, which involve a government vehicle such as the Metro Bus, the fire truck, U.S Postal service, Water & Power truck, and others.
-If you have been involved in an accident involving an Government vehicle, give our office a call at 310.943.1171. mention this article and receive a free consultation!
+Our Los Angeles accident lawyers and Glendale auto accident lawyers specialize in Government torts specifically related to personal injury claims for auto accidents, motorcycle accidents, left turn motorcycle accidents, truck accident, multi-car accidents, which involve a government vehicles such as the Metro Bus, the fire truck, U.S Postal service, Water & Power truck, and others.
+If you have been involved in an accident involving an Government vehicle, give our office a call at 310.943.1171.
+Mention this article and receive a free personal injury case consultation!

 KAASS LAW helps clients in: Los Angeles, Burbank, Hollywood, Glendale, Van Nuys, North Hollywood, Studio City, Highland Park, Eagle Rock, Sunland, Tujunga, Sylmar, La Crescenta, La Canada, Beverly Hills, Westwood, Santa Monica, Brentwood.
 Pacoima, Montebello, Commerce, Alhambra, Downey, Bell, Maywood, Walnut Park, Vernon, Lynwood, Echo Park, Silverlake, Mission Hills, Northridge, North Hills, Porter Ranch, Chatsworth, Reseda, San Diego, La Jolla, El Cajon, Chula Visa, Del Mar